Zoysia Grass Control

 Treatment

-Zoysia Grass grows in the summer, so you are going to want to spray a herbicide in the late summer when it is actively growing.
 We recommend using a non-selective herbicide like Eraser 41%.
-This is a Glyphosate based herbicide that kills all plants that come in contact with it, so be careful when applying it so you don't get it on desired plants.
+This glyphosate-based herbicide kills all plants that come in contact with it, so be careful when applying it so you don't get it on desired plants.

-Step 1 - Measure Treatment Area and Mix Eraser 41%
+Step 1: Measure and Mix Eraser 41%

 Mixing Glyphosate in Sprayer

-Eraser 41% Herbicide is a post-emergent herbicide designed to control a wide variety of grassy and broadleaf weeds, including Zoysia Grass.
-This is a non-selective, glyphosate product with no soil activity.
-This means that it will control and kill vegetation that it comes into contact with, so it is recommended to use this for spot treatments.
+This is a non-selective glyphosate product with no soil activity.
+It will control and kill vegetation that it comes into contact with, so it is recommended to use it for spot treatments.

-Step 2 - Apply Eraser 41% to the Zoysia Grass
+Step 2: Apply Eraser 41% to the Zoysia Grass

 Spot treating eraser